LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 - **`--instance-ids`**: Specifies the instance ID, which is `i-0553e2ea0492e1c73` in this case.
 - **`--query`**: Limits the output to the `PublicIpAddress` of the instance, providing the required IP address for SSH access.

-This IP address is printed after
+This IP address is queried and printed, save it for SSH connection in the next step.

 ![Public IP Address](http://127.0.0.1/assets/lab2-7.png)